So, you’ve decided you want to get into the competitive world of showing goats?

 A good lead that you can use with the collar is the Weaver Leather Goat Loop.
 This lead comes in at $7 and will enable you to have more control of your goat.

 How are you going to get your goat to the goat show?
 Walking is always an option, but oh so impractical.
 This is where goat trailers come into play.
 Instead of getting your car or truck dirty, you can safely load your goat into their own space to travel in.
+Make sure it is stocked with the proper transport supplies.

 Used Goat Trailers